 A Remedy for B12 Deficiency

 Hydroxocobalamin is commonly used to address vitamin B12 deficiency.
-When the body’s stores of vitamin B12 are low, injections of hydroxocobalamin are often used to restore B12 levels.
-B12 deficiency is linked to many negative health effects, including neurologic, gastroenterologic, psychiatric, and blood disorders.
-There’s no question it’s one of the most important nutrients our bodies require.
+When the body's reserve of vitamin B12 is low, injections of hydroxocobalamin are often used to restore it.
+B-12 deficiency is linked to many negative health effects, including neurologic, gastroenterologic, psychiatric, and blood disorders.
+There's no question it's one of the most important nutrients our bodies require.
 In one case, an individual suffering from seizures and psychotic symptoms achieved a complete recovery after B12 intervention.

 Whether you're avoiding animal products or suffering from digestive or absorption issues, you may develop a B12 deficiency.
 Even meat eaters who constantly consume this essential nutrient may become deficient under certain circumstances.
 The most common causes of a vitamin B12 deficiency include: